amcginlay/eks-demos/doc/scratch/README.md

 aws appmesh describe-virtual-service --mesh-name ${EKS_APP_NS} --virtual-service-name ${EKS_APP_BE} # check from the AWS aspect

 # the final piece is the virtual node component which represents the frontend deployment.
-# we could have applied this manifest before now, but since it's dependencies were not yet available
+# you could have applied this manifest before now, but since it's dependencies were not yet available
 # it would be held in a partially-complete state without the means to produce a corresponding AWS resource

 cat > ~/environment/eks-demos/src/mesh-apps/vn-${EKS_APP_FE}.yaml << EOF